Josh Allen

 Joshua Patrick Allen (born May 21, 1996) is an American professional football quarterback for the Buffalo Bills of the National Football League (NFL).
-A lightly regarded high school prospect, Allen began his college football career with the Reedley Tigers before transferring to the Wyoming Cowboys.
-His success at Wyoming led to him being selected seventh overall by the Bills in the 2018 NFL draft.
-Allen is often regarded as one of the best dual-threat quarterbacks of all time.
+He is regarded as one of the greatest dual-threat quarterbacks of all time and is the NFL leader in quarterback rushing touchdowns.
+A lightly recruited high school prospect, Allen began his college football career with the Reedley Tigers before transferring to the Wyoming Cowboys.
+He was selected seventh overall by the Bills in the 2018 NFL draft.

 Allen had a breakout season in 2020 when he led the Bills to their first division title and playoff victory since 1995 en route to an AFC Championship Game appearance.
-As the team's starting quarterback, he has led Buffalo to a total of six playoff appearances, five consecutive division titles, and two conference championship game berths.
-He was named NFL Most Valuable Player in 2024 and has also received three Pro Bowl and two second-team All-Pro selections.
+As the team's starting quarterback, he has led Buffalo to a total of seven playoff appearances, five consecutive division titles, and two conference championship game berths.
+He was named NFL Most Valuable Player in 2024 and has also received four Pro Bowl and two second-team All-Pro selections.